top of page

 Conclusion

-Boards that institutionalised resilience transitioned from compliance-driven oversight to strategic governance leadership.
-The role of independent directors is to translate behavioural strength into structured governance frameworks that ensure stability, integrity, and sustainable growth.
+Boards that institutionalize resilience transition from compliance-driven oversight to strategic governance leadership.
+The role of independent directors is to translate behavioral strength into structured governance frameworks.
+These frameworks ensure stability, integrity, and sustainable growth.

 Sources